TheIdealGeek/POC/README.md

-# POC repo for Alpha team
+# POC repository for Alpha team

-This repo contains the collections of POC's by alpha team
+This repository contains the collections of POC's by alpha team